 Yes.
 Airtable allows for expanded color options, but custom brand forms and formatting of bases and tables are not available on the free or Plus plan.
 The Pro plan allows for robust customization at a cost of $20 per user, per month.

 Using Airtable as a CRM is a viable alternative to more expensive CRM software due to its cost benefits and ease of use.
-Like other CRMs, it also integrates with popular third-party tools like Calendly, QuickBooks, Slack, Facebook, and Zoom.
-Most of the product’s shortcomings as a CRM stem from a lack of advanced features like artificial intelligence or a built-in phone system, which some small businesses find they do not need.
+Like traditional CRM solutions, it also integrates with popular third-party tools like QuickBooks, Slack, Facebook, and Zoom.
+Most of the product’s shortcomings as a CRM stem from a lack of advanced features like AI or a built-in phone system, which some small businesses find they do not need.